jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: Einstein notation, ODE, PDE and stuff :D
 - **Complex Variables** taught by Prof. Marianna R. Vago
   - In a nutshell: introductory Complex Analysis
-- **Ring Theory** taught by Prof. Felipe L. Castro
-  - In a nutshell: rings, domains and fields

 ## 2019/2
 - **Calculus on Manifolds** taught by Prof. Eduardo Tengan (PAM honors course)